What is a Residuary Clause?

 I recently worked with a couple that wanted to make sure that all their worldly possessions passed to the surviving spouse upon their death, and then to their children when both of them died.

 Rather than listing out every specific asset they owned, I used a residuary clause to accomplish their goals.
 They became alarmed when they read their Wills.
 They were concerned that if their Wills did not specifically identify each item they owned, the item would not pass according to their wishes.

 It is possible to make a specific gift in a Will.
 A specific gift identifies a particular item and the individual, entity, or charitable organization to which it will be distributed.

-For example, a testator could specify that “my Lenovo computer shall be distributed to my friend, John Doe.”
-If a specific gift of the estate is made, then that identified asset will not be part of the residue of the estate.
+For example, a testator could specify that “my Independent Executor shall distribute my Lenovo computer to my friend, John Doe.”
+If a Will makes a specific gift, that specific item will pass to the identified beneficiary.

 What is the Residue of an Estate?

-In legal terms, a “residue” of the estate is what is left of the estate after payment of debts, funeral expenses, executors’ fees, taxes, legal and other expenses incurred in the administration of the estate, and after any gifts of specific assets or specific sums of cash.
+In legal terms, a “residue” of the estate is everything that is left in the estate after payment of debts, funeral expenses, executors’ fees, taxes, legal and other expenses incurred in the administration of the estate, and after any gifts of specific assets or specific sums of cash.
 This would include all property, real and personal.